SageMusic-lab/youtube-playlist-to-mp3/README.md

 # ⭐ Support the project

-If this project helped you, you can:
+If this project helped you:

 - ⭐ Star the repository
 - 🐛 Report problems in Issues
 - 💡 Suggest improvements
-- 🔧 Submit improvements through Pull Requests
+- 🔧 Submit Pull Requests

 ---